 Contain your fire as much as possible.
 This will also ensure that any sparks or embers fall far from anything flammable.
 Make sure to clear out the bottom of your pit to remove any old ashes or vegetation.
 Ideally, the bottom of your fire pit should be sand or gravel.

 To start a fire, you need a hatchet for splitting wood, firewood, kindling, tinder, and an ignition source.
-Try to find wood local to the area where you’re building the fire.
+Try to find wood local to where you’re building the fire.
 Moving wood more than 50 miles can bring tree-killing insects and diseases to the area.

 Choose a hardwood such as maple, oak, or ash, which will help your fire burn cleaner, hotter, and longer.
 If foraging for wood, find dead and downed branches.
 Never cut branches from living or dead trees.
+(You also want to make sure to follow National Forest or wilderness protected rules — if gathering firewood is restricted or illegal; and also, not to gather firewood on closed or private property.)

 Kindling is the next size up from tinder.
 Look for pieces of wood that are about one-eighth to half an inch in diameter.
 Make sure that your kindling is as dry as possible, as this is what will help start the fire.